© Unofficial Royalty 2024

 Full name: Victoria Ingrid Alice Désirée

-In 1979, the Riksdag, the Swedish legislature, introduced an Act of Succession that changed the succession to absolute primogeniture, meaning that the eldest child of the monarch, regardless of gender, is first in the line of succession.
-This Act of Succession became law on January 1, 1980, making Sweden the first country to adopt absolute primogeniture.
+In 1979, the Riksdag, the Swedish legislature, introduced an Act of Succession changing the succession to absolute primogeniture, meaning that the eldest child of the monarch, regardless of gender, is first in the line of succession.
+This Act of Succession became law on January 1, 1980, making Sweden the first monarchy to adopt absolute primogeniture.
 The previous 1810 Act of Succession allowed for only males to inherit the throne.
-Victoria’s brother Carl Philip had been born Crown Prince in May 1979 and retained his title and first place in the succession for seven months until January 1, 1980, when his elder sister became Crown Princess and heir apparent.
+Victoria’s brother Carl Philip was born Crown Prince in May 1979 and retained his title and first place in the succession for seven months until January 1, 1980, when his elder sister became Crown Princess and heir apparent.

 Unofficial Royalty: Crown Princess Victoria of Sweden